Vale: a prose linter

 -

-Create an alternate configuration file
+Create an alternate configuration file:

 StylesPath = styles Packages = Readability [*.{md}] BasedOnStyles = Readability